Footloose & Car-Free

 It's like its own kingdom, it's own "small world," a country unto itself.
 Walt Disney World Resort's 47 square miles take you away from reality to a place where life is neat, orderly, constantly fun and totally car-free carefree.
 The only time you need enter a car is at Epcot's Test Track attraction or Magic Kingdom's Tomorrowland Speedway.

 Four main parks - Magic Kingdom, Epcot, Disney's Hollywood Studios and Animal Kingdom - plus shopping and entertainment districts and recreational scenes give your feet plenty of a workout.
 Many resorts have bicycles available.
 As an alternative, sit-back-and-relax modes include trains, monorails, horse-and-buggy, boats and shuttles.
 The monorail system whisks you between the parks and to some of the accommodations in the land.
-Buses provide transportation to Downtown Disney, Disney's Boardwalk, golf courses, other sports venues and resorts in Walt Disney World.
+Buses provide transportation to Disney Springs, Disney's Boardwalk, golf courses, other sports venues and resorts in Walt Disney World.
 At the parks, pick up a map as you enter for show times, dining options and directions.
 Steep parking fees and long lines to get into the lots are just a couple of reasons to leave the car.

 Walt Disney World encompasses some 29 themed resorts ranging from budget Fort Wilderness Resort and Campground to mid-range All-Star Movies Resorts (with movies, music, and sports themes) to luxurious Grand Floridian Resort & Spa.
-The resorts cluster around each main theme park and Downtown Disney.
+The resorts cluster around each main theme park and Disney Springs.
 Most are within walking distance to that main attraction and its other resorts.
 They often encircle lakes, providing scenic walking loops and water taxis between properties.
 Disney resorts provide guests a handy guide booklet to the kingdom and its complex transportation system.

-Several other non-Disney properties lie within Disney confines, including Walt Disney World Swan and Dolphin and Sheraton Safari.
+Several other non-Disney properties lie within Disney confines, including Walt Disney World Swan & Dolphin and Sheraton Safari.
 Even if you're not staying at a Disney property, you can catch a shuttle bus from most hotels and resorts in the Orlando-Kissimmee area.

 Walk This Way